Ryu0118/swift-composable-fullscreen-popup/README.md

-# swift-composable-fullscreen-popup
+# ComposableFullscreenPopup
-A library optimized for Composable Architecture in SwiftUI, capable of displaying popups above the NavigationBar
+A library optimized for Composable Architecture, enabling easy presentation of customizable popups above the NavigationBar.